On morphisms killing weights, weight complexes, and Eilenberg-Maclane (co)homology of spectra: Notation and a reminder on weight structures

 \subsection{Weight filtrations, virtual $t$-truncations, and adjacent structures}

 Now suppose that we are given a cohomological (or just any contravariant) functor $H:\cu\to \au$, where $\au$ is an abelian category.
 We recall that weight structures yield functorial {\it weight filtrations} for $H(-)$ (that vastly generalize the weight filtration of Deligne for \'etale and singular homology of varieties).
 We also consider virtual $t$-truncations for $H$ (as defined in \S2.5 of \cite{bws} and studied in more detail in \S2 of \cite{bger}).
-The latter allow us to '"slice" $H$ into $w$-pure pieces (cf. Remark \ref{rpure}(1) below); we will only formulate a few of their properties here.
+The latter allow us to '"slice" $H$ into "more simple" pieces (of limited {\it weight range}).
 These truncations behave as if they were given by truncations of $H$ in some triangulated 'category of functors' $\du$ with respect to some $t$-structure (whence the name).
 Moreover, this is often actually the case (in particular, in the "motivic" and "topological" settings that will be discussed below); yet the definition does not require the existence of $\du$ (and so, does not depend on its choice).
 Our choice of the numbering for them is motivated by the cohomological convention for $t$-structures (that we use in this paper following \cite{bbd}); this convention combined with the homological numbering for weight structures causes certain (somewhat weird) $-$ signs in the definitions of this section.

 \begin{defi} Let $H:\cu\to \au$ be a contravariant functor, $m\le n\in \z$.

 1. We define the weight filtration for $H(M)$ as here we take an arbitrary choice of $w_{\ge m}M$.

 2. We define the functor $\tau^{\ge -n }(H)$ by the correspondence here we take arbitrary choices of $w_{\le n}M$ and $ w_{\le n+1}M$, and connect them as in Remark \ref{rcompl}(1).